Kindergarten 1 – Mrs. Pacchioli

 Dear Parents,

-Here is a look into next week’s activities:
+Here is a look at next week’s activities:

 LANGUAGE ARTS:

-Our Essential Question for the Week: How can you help out at home?
+Our Essential Question for the Week: How can things in nature be used to make new things?

-Along with their Reading skills, comes their writing skills.
+We are spending more time writing in our Journals.
 The children are so creative!
 Many children are now trying to write stories on their own.
 Watching all this growth is AMAZING!

 SCIENCE/SOCIAL STUDIES: This month, we will be discussing Spring, Earth Day, life cycle of a butterfly, and seasons of the year.

 Thank you for all you do.
 I truly appreciate your support and kind words.
-May God bless you and your family during the upcoming holiest week in our Church.
-Have a blessed Easter and enjoy some great family time!
+May God bless you and your family and keep you healthy and safe.

 Mrs. Pacchioli